-To enable a USB device or a NIC device as a boot device, follow these steps:
+To start Computer Setup and enable a USB device or a NIC device as a boot device, follow these steps:

-- Open Computer Setup by turning on or restarting the computer, and then pressing f10 while the "F10 = ROM Based Setup" message is displayed in the lower-left corner of the screen. - 2.
-To enable bootable media in USB drives or in drives inserted into an optional docking device (select models only), use the arrow keys to select System Configuration > Device Configurations, and then press enter.
-Use the arrow keys to select Enable in the USB legacy support field.

-NOTE: The USB Port option must be enabled in order to use USB legacy support.
-Enable this option by selecting System Configuration > Port Options.
+- Turn on or restart the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - 2.
+Press f10 to enter BIOS Setup. - To enable bootable media in USB drives or in drives inserted into an optional docking device (select models only), use a pointing device or the arrow keys to select System Configuration > Device Configurations.
+Confirm that Enabled is selected next to USB legacy support. - NOTE: The USB Port option must be enabled in order to use USB legacy support.
+It is enabled at the factory.
+If the port becomes disabled, reenable it by selecting System Configuration > Port Options, and then clicking Enabled next to USB Port.